dawsonfairbanks/GalleryLab/git_tutorial/git_basics.md

 > **fork** = copy repository on github <br/>
 > **clone** = copy to local machine

-## Copy repository to your local machine
+## Clone repository to your local machine

 First we will move to the directory you would like to clone to.
 In terminal
 ```